czythu/scTrace/README.md

 ## Quick Start of LT-scSeq data enhancement

-Refer to demo/xxx.ipynb for full pipeline, which will be uploaded soon.
+Refer to tutorial/Larry-InvitroDiff.ipynb for full pipeline.

 Below are the introduction to important functions, consisting of the main steps in `scTrace+`.